 With various ways to brainstorm and find the issues I recommend for the annual marketing plan, focus on the top three key issues, which set up the top three strategies.
 A long-range brand strategic roadmap can typically handle up to five key issues, then five strategies.

 Within our marketing plan template, we provide slides to lay out your brand strategies.
 You should start off by writing your strategic objective statement using the four components of the a + b + c + d model outlined in our Beloved Brands book.
 We go through four types of strategy, including your core strength, consumer strategy, competitive strategy and your brand situation.

-Click to zoom in on the brand strategy tool
+Click to zoom in on our brand plan examples

 Here’s how that marketing strategy statement breaks down: